SingleManTH/agiletoolkit.org/docs/overview/design.md

 ## The Simplicity Principle

-With Agile Toolkit the aim is that everything simply works straight out of the box.
-The syntax is clear and simple and all the plumbing is handled for you, so you can focus on the features that are unique to your application.

-With a typical web frameworks you can sometimes feel that they're making simple things complex.
-With Agile Toolkit we strive to avoid this by adopting the simplest practical approach, even if it's not the 'purest' or trendiest.
+In addition to Abstraction and Composability our search for simplicity extends to the code itself.
+You'll find that the codebase is lean, the syntax is elegant and expressive, and the faff level is kept to a minimum.
+We prefer intuitive conventions to elaborate configuration.
+And we always adopt the simplest practical approach, even if it's not the 'purest' or trendiest.
 For example:

-* Configuration settings are plain old PHP hashes, so if you want complex conditional configurations just pop in some code.
+* Configuration settings are plain old PHP hashes, so if you want complex conditional configurations at runtime just pop in some code.
 * You won't need namespacing when you're working with the Toolkit core.
 This has never caused any practical problems and we avoid tedium like this:

     <pre>